These Seven Kinds of Love and the Metaphysics of Eros will Change your Attitude to Life

 Further, mostly, it is one or several of these we can feel with other people, because the storge for family, which is that devoted and familiar love, is also a key factor in the relationship with a partner, with whom you grow with.
 Since eros also applies to amorous passion, the strength of this principle manifests as passionate lust, leading to sex, and the ’act of procreation.’
 The longing for that passionate lust to be fulfilled, would be epithumia.
 It can be a mania, or obsessive love, which is a result of an imbalance between “ludus” (playful love) and éros.
 Remember, that éros has to be balanced, because it can become dangerous, just as “Philautia” can be a dangerous or healthy love of self (a cognitive, emotional appraisal of our own worth).

 Procreation was also used to represent the birth of the GODS, which were in one sense the personifications of the phases and forces in cosmic origins (i.e., cosmology and cosmogony).
 Motion acts on matter from within, and that impulse giving rise to life was considered to be the act of EROS, i.e., love.
 The world, in this philosophy is sustained by forces, and Eros personified that Principle of Motion and Force that is the impulse in nature to develop and cause life.
-The human feeling we term “love” brings into it the element of selfishness and duality, by nature of the Substance and Life we live and breathe in.
-It requires work and discipline.
-Long-lasting partners often say, they feel “lucky” it lasted, and then explain the fundamental and most vital things that got them to that place.
+The human feeling we term “love” brings into it the element of selfishness and duality, by nature of Matter, by the Substance and Life we live, move and breathe in.
+So, it requires work and discipline.
+Long-lasting partners often say they feel “lucky” it lasted, and then explain the fundamental and most vital things that got them to that place.
 So, if we are defining love solely as a passionate lust, or that high that lasts three-six months into a relationship, we won’t be able to understand those that have found a more serious kinship and bond that deepens and changes what becomes for most, temporary.
 We will not be able to comprehend the cosmic myth of EROS, nor grasp what TRUE LOVE is.
 It is not merely about brain chemicals.
 In the fragments of the Phoenician, Vedic and Greek Cosmogony, Desire and Primordial Fire (Agni, Pothos, Eros), considered divine and which is the source of that TRUE LOVE was absolutely necessary to the evolutionary impulse, still remains necessary, and is much needed today.
 It is what will heal this world, and redeem us.

 WHAT TRUE LOVE REALLY IS | THE SCHOOL OF LIFE